Fantom-Factory/afConcurrent/readme.md

 ## Overview

-*Concurrent is a support library that aids Alien-Factory in the development of other libraries, frameworks and applications.
-Though you are welcome to use it, you may find features are missing and the documentation incomplete.*

 `Concurrent` builds upon the standard Fantom [concurrent library](http://fantom.org/doc/concurrent/index.html) and provides a collection of utility classes for sharing data between threads.

 ## Install